VenturaNotes/Knowledge/- Topics/Consistency Check.md

 -
 ## Source [^1]
 - A type of [[data validation]]
-- A type of logical check that confirms the data’s been entered in a logically consistent way.
+- A type of logical check that confirms the data's been entered in a logically consistent way.
 - Example
 	- Checking if the delivery date is after the shipping date for a [[parcel]]
 ## References